-About the class sessions:
+About class sessions

 "Behavioural management discussion within the peer group is really helpful.
-We are all at the same level so we can discuss each other’s ideas."
+We are all at the same level, so we can discuss each other’s ideas."

 "The fact that we are teaching every week is very good, not teaching in blocks."